 Although there’s some debate about whether St. John’s or Quebec City is the oldest city in Canada, there’s no doubt that the streets of St. John’s are teeming with history dating back at least four centuries.
 Here are seven fun facts about Newfoundland’s capital.

-You can go to a bar to see a periscope captured from a German U-Boat.
+1. You can go to a bar called The Crow’s Nest Officers’ Club to see a periscope captured from a German U-Boat.

 Established as a hideaway for naval and merchant officers during the Second World War, The Crow’s Nest Officers’ Club welcomes non-members to see its impressive collection of war memorabilia, including photos, documents and gun shield art.
 One of the most prized artifacts is the periscope seized from a German submarine that surrendered nearby in Bay Bulls toward the end of the war.

-The whole east end of the city was destroyed in the Great Fire of 1892.
+2. The whole east end of the city was destroyed in the Great Fire of 1892 and YellowBelly Brewery is in one of the only surviving buildings.

 Eleven thousand people were made homeless overnight when fire swept through St. John’s in the late 19th century.
 Much of the construction in the city had been done with timber.
 One of the few properties to survive was the brick- and stone-built mercantile building on the corner of Water and George Streets.
 Today it’s home to YellowBelly Brewery & Public House, a restored five-storey brewery, restaurant, event space and pub.

-The first transatlantic wireless signal was received here.
+3. The first transatlantic wireless signal was received at Signal Hill National Historic Site.

 At noon, on the 12th day of the 12th month, in 1901, Guglielmo Marconi stationed himself in an abandoned hospital atop what’s now known as Signal Hill National Historic Site.
 From there, using an antenna attached to a kite, he picked up the transmission of three dots—Morse code for the letter S—from Cornwall, England.